maitag/input2action/README.md

 input2Action.enable();
 ```

+Please look into the samples-folder to see all more options for different usecases.

 ## TODO

+- let change the param-Type by compiler-define (or by macro)
 - more documentation
-- handle axis-mode of gamepad or joysticks, let also define additional "keys" for axis-direction
-- let capture input for an action to change config at runtime
+- let capture the input for an action to let easy change the configuration at runtime
 - more optimization by defines (e.g. if only using one inputActions per device)